ViAchKoN/Projects-Python-BestJobApp/README.md

 # Projects-Python-BestJobApp (Aiohttp)
 _____________________________
 ## Description
-This web app written on Aiohttp is an API which allows candidates to find a position with they find interesting, offered by an employer's representative.
+This web application written on Aiohttp is an API which allows candidates to find a position with they find interesting, offered by an employer's representative.
 The process of signing an offer divided to three stages:

 1. Creating a job offer by employer